DeepaGheewala/Mapping_Earthquakes/Earthquake_Challenge/Readme.md

 ## Summary
 A quick overview of all the functionality
 <p align="center"> <img src="Images/Animation.gif"  align="center" height="400" width="1000"></p>
-*Click on image to view good quality image*
+Click on image to view better quality gif - The colors are a bit changed in order to reduce the file size